jrobador/data_science/fraud_detection/README.md

 3. **Test Scores**: Standardized test scores (e.g., IQ scores) are often normally distributed, with most students scoring near the average and fewer students scoring extremely high or low.

 ![Normal Distribution](./plots/normal_distributions.png)

+### Standarization of data

+Since not all columns were standarized, we apply RobustScaler() because is less prone to outliers.

 ### Splitting data